vavrusa/vavrusa.github.io/_drafts/2015-03-10-bioinformatics-1.md

 </p>

 Eiji Nakatsu, an engineer at the JR-West rail company, redesigned the the nose of the train by the beak of the kingfisher to reduce drag and noise.
 It's an engineering feat that would otherwise take numerous simulations and incremental optimisations.
 While it's false to think that nature always has the best answers to man-made problems, it simply had more time to figure out what does and doesn't work.
+Now you might say: *"okay, a guy really liked birds and got lucky, so what?"*, and you might be right.
+This series of short articles isn't about clear-cut advice, but rather a collection of observations about what makes the living things tick.

 ### The Many Facets of Performance

-An organism is, depending on who do you ask, a system of autonomous units called *[cells][cell-theory]* which in some way promote reproduction or some other method of survival.
-The key thing is that they form a *semi-closed* system, that means they're not ignorant of what's going outside and they can interact with each other.
+An organism is, depending on who do you ask, a system of autonomous units called *[cells][cell-theory]* which in some way promote reproduction, or other method of survival.
+The key thing is that they form a *semi-closed* system, that means they're not ignorant of what's going outside and they can interact with each other, but they know their boundaries.
 Compare this to a function with a state (first-class function), or an object in computer languages.
 These tiny objects[^stem-cells] can *differentiate* (and *dedifferentiate*) depending on the environment and signalization.
 This is a fancy way to say they can be refit for various tasks, just like the objects in prototype-based languages, such as JavaScript or Lua.
-This is probably the **most** important pattern, found even on the macroscopic level, responsible for resiliency and aptitude to survive.
+This is probably the **most** important pattern found even on the macroscopic level, and it gives them resiliency, and aptitude to survive.
 It shows how the organisms deal with failures and end-of-life states - a malfunctioning cell triggers a "[programmed cell death][apoptosis]", and takes one for the team.
 The real MVP.
 Even though there are [many safeguards][dna-repair] in cell replication, a failure is not treated as something impossible, but as a normal part of life.

 > <cite>"In an increasingly multi-core world, the ability to isolate the processes as well as shield each open tab from other misbehaving pages alone proves that Chrome has a significant performance edge over the competition.
 In fact, it is important to note that most other browsers have followed suit, or are in the process of migrating to similar architecture."</cite>
 >